 To get full usage out of this grenade, let the gas spread out as much as possible, then ignite it with any source of fire damage.
 Do note that the ignition flame has to be direct damage, so things like Sticky Flames won’t trigger it.
-Many players consider this to be the Driller’s best grenade.
+Many players consider this to be the best grenade for the Driller.

 Join the High Ground

-And that’s it for our Driller guide — thanks for reading!
-We’ve updated it for Season 2, but if there are any other tips/tricks that you think we should include in our guide, please subscribe and leave a comment below.
+And that’s it for our guide to the Driller in Deep Rock Galactic — thanks for reading!
+We’ve updated it for Season 4, but if there are any other tips/tricks that you think we should include in our guide, please subscribe and leave a comment below.